mealie-recipes/mealie/docs/docs/documentation/getting-started/faq.md

 - [Backend Config - Themeing](./installation/backend-config.md#themeing)

-## How can I change the Login Session Timeout?
+## How can I change the login session timeout?

 Login session can be configured by setting the `TOKEN_TIME` variable on the backend container.